CaroleSchoepfer5/BugNet_SoilArthro/README.md

 [INSERT LINK]

-Place the downloaded weights in your local `model` folder before running:
+Place the downloaded weights in your local `model` folder in your personal Google Drive before running:

 ```text
 BugNet_SoilArthro_FlatBug.ipynb